 The Company's restricted stock awards ("RSA") and restricted stock unit awards ("RSU") have generally been issued with vesting periods ranging from two years to five years and vest solely on service conditions.
 Accordingly, the Company recognizes compensation expense for RSA and RSU awards on a straight-line basis over the requisite service period of the award.

-The following is a summary of activity for the Company's RSA's and RSU's for the three months ended October 31, 2021:
+The following is a summary of activity for the Company's RSA and RSU for the nine months ended April 30, 2023: